SvenPVoigt/svenpvoigt.github.io/about.md

 <br>

 <p style="font-size: 2.5vh; margin-bottom:5px;">
-Hey I'm Sven Voigt and on this page you can find links to my articles and tutorials.
+Hey I'm Sven Voigt and on this website you can find links to my articles and tutorials.
 </p>